Caring for your wood burning stove / multifuel stove

 If you have a sealed flue pipe system your flue can be swept through your stove or for ease of access you can purchase a stove pipe with access doors.

 Over time the seals around your stove door and glass will start to perish and you will notice that your fires become uncontrollable.
 You can easily replace these seals with stove rope.
 You just need to measure the diameter of the existing rope and purchase some more of that size.
 You will also need some stove rope adhesive to fix it in place.

 First, remove the old stove rope by a mixture of pulling and even gentle chiselling with a flat headed screw driver – just be careful not to damage the stove.
 Then make sure the area is as clean as possible, you can use water but don’t used detergents, as this can react with the rope adhesive.
 Then simply apply some rope adhesive to the area and feed in your new stove rope.
 You should now have a good seal once more and a fully working wood burning stove.

 Faded cast iron wood burning stoves

 Over time cast iron wood burning stoves can start to look a little faded and worn.
-This might be ideal for some tastes but the good news for those who want a snappier looking stove is that they can be restored to their formed glory very easily.
-Grate polish on its own can be very effective to bringing your stove back to black or for the more seriously faded stove, try some stove paint, which is easily sprayed onto the stove.
+This might be ideal for some tastes but the good news for those who want a snappier looking stove is that they can be restored to their former glory very easily.
+Grate polish on its own can be very effective in bringing your stove back to black or for the more seriously faded stove, try some stove paint, which is easily sprayed onto the stove.
 If you are feeling creative you could also try painting your stove a different colour.